What is Moves Management?

 Ongoing donor care means consistent, thoughtful, personal interaction with your donors.
 Make notes in your CRM about significant details so all team members can personalize communications.

-Good stewardship leads to donor retention, which builds your fundraising base.
+Good stewardship leads to donor retention, which builds your fundraising base and provides you with security even when donor retention numbers dip.
 And once they’re regular donors, don’t forget about them.
 Donor stewardship lasts the lifetime of the relationship.

 What can you measure at this stage?
 Donor retention is the key metric to measure.
 And once you’re keeping them, is their engagement growing?
 Maybe they’ve gone from sporadic donations to monthly giving, or maybe they bought tickets to an event.
 If you’re doing all the right things and they’re not becoming more engaged, it’s worth going back to the drawing board and seeing how and why they’ve engaged in the past.
 If all else fails, pick up the phone and ask them!